RajeshwarReddyKolimi/Task-Manager-App/README.md

 ### Prerequisites

 - Node.js and npm installed on your machine.

 - MongoDB Atlas account for database storage.

 ## Installation

 - Clone the repository:

 `git clone https://github.com/YourUsername/Task-Manager-App.git`

 - Navigate to the frontend directory and install frontend dependencies:

 `cd Task-Manager-App/frontend`

 `npm install`

 - Navigate to the backend directory and install backend dependencies:

 `npm install`

 ## Configuration

 - Create a .env file in the backend directory and add your MongoDB connection string:

 `MONGODB_URI=your-mongodb-connection-string`

 ## Usage

 - Start the frontend development server:

 `cd ../frontend`

 `npm start`

--Start the backend server:
+- Start the backend server:

 `cd ../backend`

 `node server.js`

--Access the application in your web browser at http://localhost:3000.
+- Access the application in your web browser at http://localhost:3000.